 - solar lights and solar refridgerator

-- wood heater and solar on demand water pump
+- wood heater

 - complete cooking and eating utensils